 Create your space using a rich, inviting colour palette, add lots of blooms and fragrance as well as texture and you’re well on the way to having a maximalist home.

-Remember when you’re pulling together your maximalist bathroom to be bold and daring.
-The space should be surprising, shocking even, full of character and personality as well as colour, texture and plants.
+Remember when you’re pulling together your maximalist design to be bold and daring.
+The design style should be surprising, shocking even, full of character and personality as well as colour, texture and plants.

 Of course we all have our own ways of interpreting this look and there’s nothing to stop you taking some of the maximalist look and combining it with other styles.

-If you don’t love dark rooms, but still want that enriching maximalist feel, simply add lots of greenery, several different patterns and prints, but keep the backdrop light and airy.
+If you don’t love dark rooms, but still want that enriching maximalist interior design feel, simply add lots of greenery, several bold patterns and prints, but keep the backdrop light and airy.
 This way you won’t feel too claustrophobic but can still embrace all that maximalism holds.

 Maximalism is a process that requires love and attention.
 But it’s so worth it when you get it right.